Medellín v. Texas: Aftermath

-Execution

-Medellín was executed at 9:57 pm on August 5, 2008, after his last-minute appeals were rejected by the Supreme Court.
-Governor Rick Perry rejected calls from Mexico and Washington, D.C., to delay the execution, citing the torture, rape and strangulation of two teenage girls in Houston as just cause for the death penalty.
+Medellín was executed at 9:57 pm on August 5, 2008, after his last-minute appeals were rejected by the U.S. Supreme Court.
+Texas Governor Rick Perry rejected calls from Mexico and Washington, D.C., to delay the execution, citing the torture, rape and strangulation of two teenage girls as just cause for the death penalty.

+Legal analysis

 The Medellín decision has been criticized by scholars of international law on several grounds.
-Some analysts echo the dissent's argument that the Court failed to address the Supremacy Clause in its decision, essentially ruling that treaties are presumptively non-self-executing without an adequate legal basis.
+The ruling has been interpreted as implicitly rejecting the principle that courts should hold a strong presumption in favor of treaty self-execution; some analysts echo the dissent's argument that the Court, in failing to address the Supremacy Clause in its decision, essentially ruled that treaties are presumptively non-self-executing without an adequate legal basis.
 Similarly, other critics contend that the Court departed from established caselaw by applying an analysis "never engaged in" by prior courts that had interpreted treaties.

+Other jurists have cautioned against these contentions, interpreting the decision as merely requiring that self-execution be determined on a "treaty-by-treaty basis" without any general presumption for or against either position.

 Kristofer Monson, who served as Assistant Solicitor General of Texas, argues that much of the criticism of Medellin is rooted in principles of public international law rather than in U.S. domestic law, which gives courts the authority to interpret the scope and binding nature of a treaty no differently than a federal statute.
 He notes that no justice challenged the Court's power and necessity to analyze even a presumably self-executing treaty, but rather disagreed on the proper analytical framework.

-In his successful 2012 campaign for the United States Senate, as well as during his 2016 presidential candidacy, Republican Ted Cruz cited his work as Solicitor General of Texas in Medellin v.
+In his successful 2012 campaign for the U.S. Senate, as well as during his 2016 presidential candidacy, Republican Ted Cruz cited his work as Solicitor General of Texas in Medellin v.
 Texas as his proudest achievement, describing it as "by far the biggest case of my tenure".